MarchandMD/TOP_assignments/ruby_programming/intermediate_ruby/oop/mastermind_with_rsuazo/readme.md

 ## end of readme
 Ok, so this page is becoming unwieldy.
 It's a large file, and a lot to read. and I think I want to organize this a little better.
 So i'm goign to attempt to add a second readme file.
 Or maybe I need to build a static website...I don't really know.

+I think I'd prefer to just keep writing markdown files, (`.md`) so I'm going to continue in `readme1.md`